 Toxicity and safety tests

 In most countries new substances by law have to be tested on animals before they can be sold.
 Nowadays, most of this is arranged at a European level by the EFSA, but in many countries outside of the EU every country tests every new substance themselves, which means a new substance is tested over and over again in different parts of the world.
 About 7 percent of tests involving animals are to test the safety of new substances.
 It depends on the type of substance or product and what it will be used for how it’s tested.
 Animals can be forced to swallow the substance, forced to breath it in, get it rubbed on their skin or in their eyes, get it injected into their bodies or pushed into a body orifice.
 Usually different doses and a significant number of animal from different species are used to get a reliable result.
-In some countries, the LD50 is determined for every new substance, which is the dosis of the substance at which half of the animals die immediately because of acute poisoning.
+In some countries, the LD50 is determined for every new substance, which is the doses of the substance at which half of the animals die immediately because of acute poisoning.
 As you can imagine, to find the LD50, a large group of animals is necessary to experiment with different doses and to get a reliable result.
 In the Netherlands this method isn’t used anymore, but other tests are done to test the toxicity and safety of new substances and products.
 After doing these types of tests, animals are almost always killed so their bodies can be examined for any internal damage.

 Animals for education

 Around 4 percent of animal testing is done for educational purposes.
-For some studies, animals are specifically bred and killed so students can study the animal’s anatomy, such as vet students that have to practise on animals.
+For some studies, animals are specifically bred and killed so students can study the animal’s anatomy, such as vet students that have to practise on an animal.
 Students of certain majors also have to practise animal testing so that in the future they’ll be capable and certified to do independent research that involves animal testing.
-In some countries, it’s possible to donate your dead pet to these educational purposes so that students can practice on them and less animals have to be specifically bred and killed for education.
+In some countries, it’s possible to donate your dead pet to these educational purposes so that students can practice on them and less individuals have to be specifically bred and killed for education.

 Animal testing by the military

 The military also uses animals to test new weapons but not much is known about this.
-In the Netherlands, animals have been used to test nerve gas and sulfur mustard, but it’s not known what other tests these animals are or have been used for.
+In the Netherlands, they have been used to test nerve gas and sulfur mustard, but it’s not known what other tests these animals are or have been used for.

 Animal testing for cosmetics